meltano/handbook/src/_support/index.md

 ## Slack Support

-Support on Slack is primarily provided by the community, but we strive to answer all questions within 24 hours.
+Support on Slack is primarily provided by the community, but we strive to answer all questions within 1 business day.
 The [#support](https://meltano.slack.com/archives/C029CUM7ATD) Slack channel is where Meltano team members can request support from the wider team.
 If you see a support request that needs an assist, please share the relevant Slack thread in this channel.

 ### Process